smatechnologies/ibm-i-agent-docs/docs/ibm-i-lsam-release-notes/overview.md

 ## SMA IBM i LSAM 21.1 Patches

-These release notes list the most recent batch of patches available for installation after the IBM i LSAM version 21.1.
+These release notes list the most recent batch of enhancements and patches available for application after the installation of the IBM i LSAM version 21.1.

-LSAM PTF numbers are assigned within the LSAM Technical Product Manager's PTF control tools.
+LSAM PTF numbers are assigned within the SMA internal product management control tools.
 Support incidents are generated and tracked within SMA Technologies' latest tracking systems, and the incident numbers are associated with the LSAM PTF numbers.
 There may be more than one support incident associated with a given PTF number.
-The PTF descriptions below may include a reference to the originating support incident ticket(s).
+The LSAM PTF numbers assigned to enhancements are associated with the SMA Development department's project tracking system.
+The list of LSAM PTFs available from the LSAM menu system documents the connections with support incidents or product enhancement tasks via the detail records listed under each PTF master record.
+Type option 7 next to any PTF master record to view the list of details, then notice the "Case ID" column at the far right of the list.

-Instructions for downloading and installing LSAM PTFs are found in a simple form in PDF documents that are stored with the LSAM PTF save files (LSCTLDTA and LSCUMPTF – or a partial content cumulative save file such as LSCUMPTF.044-nnn).
-The instructions are stored in the same directory named /IBMiLSALMptf/ under the LSAM version-specific subdirectory for /OpCon Releases/Agents/IBMi/(version number)/.
-Clients should read the **README - IBM i LSAM nn.n.
-Patch Instructions and List (version number).pdf** document for additional CAUTIONS and other important instructions that may be added when new software patches are developed.
+Instructions for downloading and installing LSAM PTFs are found in a simple form in [Managing LSAM Software Enhancements](./lsam-ptf-readme#introduction-to-ibm-i-agent-software-patches), a topic below in this section.
+Clients should study the instructions under [Installing IBM i LSAM Patches](./lsam-ptf-readme#installing-ibm-i-lsam-patches) for additional CAUTIONS and other important instructions that may be added when new software patches are developed.

 ## Compatibility
 This LSAM version is generally compatible with all supported releases of the OpCon central server application.